-We have Tombstone Town tips here to help you navigate yourself around.
-It's not difficult to get around downtown.
-But it will make your trip to town a lot better if you have an idea of where you want to go.
+Tombstone Town tips - right here to help you navigate this "Town Too Tough to Die!"
+It's not difficult!
+But it will make your trip to town a lot better if you have an idea of where in Tombstone you want to go.
 Some Local Photos might give you some hints, some ideas.

-Here's a map that notes parking areas via the blue markers.
-Click on each to see more details:
+Here's our map that notes Tombstone town parking areas via the blue markers.

 Car Parking at 6th & Allen Streets

-Tombstone: Town Activities
+Tombstone Town Activities

 The Gazebo in the Tombstone City Park